Text this colour links to Pages. Text this colour links to Family Trees. Text this colour are links that disabled for Guests.

 Around 1628 [his son] Cecil Calvert 2nd Baron Baltimore (age 22) and [his daughter-in-law] Ann Arundell Baroness Baltimore (age 12) were married.

 On 15th April 1632 George Calvert 1st Baron Baltimore (age 52) died.
-His son [his son] Cecil (age 26) succeeded 2nd Baron Baltimore of Longford in Leinster. [his daughter-in-law] Ann Arundell Baroness Baltimore (age 16) by marriage Baroness Baltimore of Longford in Leinster.
+His son Cecil (age 26) succeeded 2nd Baron Baltimore of Longford in Leinster. [his daughter-in-law] Ann Arundell Baroness Baltimore (age 16) by marriage Baroness Baltimore of Longford in Leinster.

 [his daughter] Grace Calvert was born to George Calvert 1st Baron Baltimore and Anne Mynne.
+She married before 21st October 1670 Robert Talbot 2nd Baronet and had issue.